orbeon/orbeon-forms-doc/XForms-~-Controls-~-Textarea.md

 - `xxforms:rows`: same as HTML input `rows` attribute
 - `xxforms:maxlength`: same as HTML 5 input `maxlength` attribute (not all browsers support this attribute as of 2011-03)

+You can add the `appearance="xxf:autosize"` attribute on the `<xf:textarea>` to get the textarea height to automatically adjust to its content.

 ## Formatted text

 ### Enabling the rich text editor